 For example: Zappos won a customer for life by saving a best man at a wedding from going barefoot.
 There was also the story about a traveler forgetting to pack a favorite pair of shoes she had bought from Zappos.
 She called the company’s help-desk concierge service, hoping to buy another pair, but the shop no longer had the shoes.

 Here’s what the Zappos team did: they found and bought the shoes from a rival store at a nearby mall then hand-delivered the new pair to the customer, free of charge.
-This speaks volumes about the company’s commitment to understanding their customers and personalizing their experiences.
+This speaks volumes about the company’s commitment to understanding its customers and personalizing their experiences.

 In today’s customer-driven market realities, CX isn’t just a buzzword; it’s a key competitive differentiator.
 By delivering great experiences, you separate your brand from the competition and make a positive impact on your bottom line.

-None of this is possible without a good customer experience management strategy.
+None of this is possible without a good and integrated customer experience management strategy.
 Follow the guidelines and best practices above to put your company on the right track to managing all the interactions between your business and the customer.
 With effective CEM and a serious commitment to putting customers first, you can improve customer experience and inspire more moments of customer delight.